Long-term study links cutting back on salt with less heart disease and longer survival.

 Taking the long view

-To get a handle on the long-term effects of cutting back on salt, epidemiologist Nancy R. Cook and her colleagues turned to the Trials of Hypertension Prevention (TOHP), two trials they had conducted in the late 1980s and early 1990s.
+Epidemiologist Nancy R. Cook and her colleagues turned to the Trials of Hypertension Prevention (TOHP), two trials they had conducted in the late 1980s and early 1990s.
 The first TOHP looked at four strategies for lowering blood pressure: weight loss, stress management, nutritional supplements, and salt reduction.
 The second one tested only weight loss and salt reduction.
+All told, more than 3,000 men and women with what is now called prehypertension — blood pressures that are above normal but not quite high enough to qualify as hypertension — were randomly assigned to one of two groups.
+Those in the sodium reduction groups learned how to select and prepare lower-sodium foods and monitor their salt intake.
+Those in the control groups were given general guidelines on healthy eating.

 The two trials didn't make a huge splash, mostly because the intense dietary and behavioral counseling that was provided to the participants yielded fairly small reductions in blood pressure.
 The TOHP results were overshadowed a few years later by more compelling findings from the Dietary Approaches to Stop Hypertension (DASH) trial.
 It yielded bigger drops in blood pressure from a diet rich in fruits, vegetables, low-fat dairy foods, whole grains, beans, nuts, fish, and poultry.
 A lower-sodium DASH diet proved to be even better.